jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 For each service we define, we need an adapter that supports the service's interface and knows how to make equivalent requests of the other system or its facade

-* this reminds me of using a Ruby gem that isn't rails specific. you plop in a set of methods with the gem > create a service object that you can interface with in your controllers > intention revealing interaces > hide implementation
+* this reminds me of using a Ruby gem that isn't rails specific. you plop in a set of methods with the gem > create a service object that you can interface with in your controllers > intention revealing interfaces > hide implementation

----

-## Separate Ways

-> In many circumstances, integration provides no significant benefit.
-If two functional parts do not call upon each other's functionality, or require interactions between objects that are touched bh both, or share data during their operations, then integration, even through a translation layer, may not be necessary.
-Just because features are related in a use case does not mean they must be integrated.

 ---